Saklain404/React-Image-uploader-to-mysql/README.md

 # Image-uploader-to-database
-To use this first do npm install for all required packege
+# To use this first Run npm install for all required packages.